 or replacement of strings wasn't done with due care.

-Before you try out the bass, take note of where the string is fraying at because it might cut your fingers if you try shifting positions over that area.
+Before you try out the bass, take note of where the string is fraying at because it might cut your fingers if you try to shift positions over that area.

-Are the strings able to get up to pitch and stay there (Not applicable to new strings that have just been installed on the bass)?
+Are the strings able to get up to pitch and stay remain at pitch (Not applicable to new strings that have just been installed on the bass)?

 Does it stay consistent in pitch as you draw your bow across?

 Is the harmonic producing the same pitch as the open string?

 If the answer to any of the three above points is no, it is a sign that the strings are old and needs to be replaced.